 Another benefit of LED lighting controls includes easy exterior display effects and façade marketing strategies.
 Interior versions include integrated displays that can highlight branding and increase morale amongst employees.
 Both types of LED lighting, however, typically include controls that sense daylighting, work off programmed schedules, and convey images.
 From artistic messages that scroll to creating stunning graphics, LEDs can help illuminate your spaces while enhancing your brand recognition.

 If your organization is considering a Lighting Control System, having a comprehensive strategy is key.
 Read our third article in our Lighting Control System series, Commercial Lighting Control Strategies.

 Intelligent Lighting Controls with Action Services Group

 Our experts here at Action Services Group understand how commercial lighting controls can benefit your company.
 Furthermore, we understand how every business is unique and requires options that fit their requirements.
 From dimmer controls and occupancy sensors to photosensor controls and more – our experts are here to help you find the commercial lighting control system that works best for you.
-If you want to learn more about the benefits of commercial lighting control, contact Action Services Group at 800-223-0982 or email firstname.lastname@example.org.
+If you want to learn more about the benefits of commercial lighting control, contact Action Services Group at 610-558-9773, email firstname.lastname@example.org or schedule a call.